jessica-hall/multiverse/README.md

 Note about data:

+This is a SUBSET of the full dataset used in the article.

 Data has been prescreened to remove trials with aberrant movements, that exceeded the time requirments, or were not experimental trials.